-Two types of lending will be transacted: secured lending and leasing asset finance.
+Two types of lending are undertaken: secured lending and leasing asset finance.

-Secured lending, as the name suggests, will be a loan secured against some form of asset within the business.
+Secured lending, as the name suggests, is a loan secured against some form of asset within the business.
 These could be bricks and mortar assets or the loan could also take the form of a first charge over cash or stock.
-Typically, the term of the loan is expected to be two to five years and businesses sought will need strong asset cover or predictable cash generation characteristics.
-Beringea will review the whole balance sheet to see the level of assets.
+Typically, the term of each loan is expected to be two to five years and businesses sought will need strong asset cover or predictable cash generation characteristics.
+Beringea reviews the whole balance sheet to see the level of assets.
 The company’s assets should normally have a value not just for that individual company, but also for other companies within the marketplace.
 This provides a potential secondary market should the borrower have any difficulties in repaying.
-ProVen does not intend to lend money into the buy-to-let market.
+ProVen Legacy does not intend to lend money into the buy-to-let market.

-ProVen Legacy has now completed two loan facilities.
+ProVen Legacy has completed six loan facilities.
 The first loan is for £250,000 at a rate of 9.3% to a company backed by Goldman Sachs and whose clients include tier one global banks and trading houses.
-The company is part of the VCT portfolio.
+The company is part of ProVen's VCT portfolio.
 The new loan has a 24-month term.
 The borrower makes monthly payments of £10,000 pcm with a final payment of £35,000 on exit.
 ProVen Legacy has security over stock and cash within the business.

-ProVen Legacy will lend to leasing businesses, for instance in the technology or office equipment sectors.
+ProVen Legacy will also lend to leasing businesses, for instance in the technology or office equipment sectors.
 Those businesses will use the loan to buy the assets (e.g. computers, telecoms equipment or photocopiers) they will lease to their end customers.
 ProVen Legacy acts as finance provider to the leasing business and has a charge over the underlying assets but the credit risk is assessed on the end borrower.
 The length of term is expected to be between two and five years with monthly or quarterly repayments.